kottans/mock-repo/README.md

 My name is [Yulya] (https://github.com/FoxYulya) and I'm happy to join this community!
 Thank you for this course!!!
 I'm wanna be frontend developer.))))))))

+## Hi, there!
+It's Andre Masko onboard!
+Thank you for this opportunity to be a part of this community and learn intersting stuff.
+Good luck for all learners!